 The Global Envoy Program is a new addition to the overall mission and student resources of the Institute for Global Engagement.
 Our first global envoys began in the 2017–18 academic year.
 A global envoy is a student-held position designed to provide peer advising to students who are interested in off-campus study, internships, and other global opportunities.
-Grinnell Global Envoys represent a broad range of international experiences and offer a deep knowledge about the myriad of course-embedded and off-campus programs that are offered through Grinnell and in partnership.
+Grinnell global envoys represent a broad range of international experiences and offer a deep knowledge about the myriad of course-embedded and off-campus programs that are offered through Grinnell and in partnership.
 Currently, there are five global envoys working with IGE.

 Haley Jo Cutrone ’19

-Lead Envoy Haley Jo Cutrone ’19 is a third year history major with a concentration in European studies from Hollis Center, Maine.
+Lead Envoy Haley Jo Cutrone ’19 is a fourth year history major and European studies concentrator from Hollis Center, Maine.

 Valencia Alvarez ’20